Chris0Bannon/DreamCatcherzzz/README.md

-# Prime Project
+# DreamCatcherzzz
+Dreamcatcherzzz is a mobile first web app designed to help users get better sleep by targeting habits that are highly associated with longer and more restful sleep.
+Users make daily logs of their sleep related habits and sleep quality, and then can observe their  trends over time in easily readable graphics.

+The app is currently hosted at https://limitless-badlands-09164.herokuapp.com/#/home

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

 ## Download (Don't Clone) This Repository